-Public sector is not exempt from this rule.
-Policies and direction based on rigorous research have the power to be transformational in both service delivery and outcomes.
+Policies and direction based on rigorous research have the power to be transformational both in service delivery and in outcomes.
 Poorly constructed and misinformed conclusions, on the other hand, have the potential to lead to inappropriate provision.
-Over the years, we have delivered a vast number of training and workshop sessions to staff and politicians across councils.
-We specialise in the following: